GrowingRui/24Games/README.md

 To access the game sudoku please click here -> https://growingrui.github.io/brainstorming/sudoku-game

-To access the game Five in a Row please click here -> https://growingrui.github.io/brainstorming/Five-in-a-Row
+To access the game Five in a Row please click here -> error detected, fixing...

 To access the weather app What2wear please click here -> https://growingrui.github.io/brainstorming/What2Wear